Domestic violence: Sexual

-Reproductive coercion (also called coerced reproduction) are threats or acts of violence against a partner's reproductive rights, health and decision-making; and includes a collection of behaviors intended to pressure or coerce a partner into becoming pregnant or ending a pregnancy.
-Reproductive coercion is associated with forced sex, fear of or inability to make a contraceptive decision, fear of violence after refusing sex, and abusive partner interference with access to healthcare.
+Reproductive coercion (also called coerced reproduction) are threats or acts of violence against a partner's reproductive rights, health, and decision-making, and includes a collection of behaviors intended to pressure or coerce a partner into becoming pregnant or ending a pregnancy.
+Reproductive coercion is associated with forced sex, fear of or inability to make a contraceptive decision, fear of violence after refusing sex, and abusive partner interference with access to health-care.

 In some cultures, marriage imposes a social obligation for women to reproduce.
-In northern Ghana, for example, payment of bride price signifies a woman's requirement to bear children, and women who use birth control face threats of violence and reprisals.
+In northern Ghana for example, payment of bride price signifies a woman's requirement to bear children, and women who use contraception face threats of violence and reprisals.

 WHO includes forced marriage, cohabitation, and pregnancy including wife inheritance within its definition of sexual violence.
 Wife inheritance, or levirate marriage, is a type of marriage in which the brother of a deceased man is obliged to marry his widow, and the widow is obliged to marry her deceased husband's brother.

 Marital rape is non-consensual penetration perpetrated against a spouse.
 It is under-reported, under-prosecuted, and legal in many countries, due in part to the belief that through marriage, a woman gives irrevocable consent for her husband to have sex with her when he wishes.
 In Lebanon, for instance, while discussing a proposed law that would criminalize marital rape, Sheik Ahmad Al-Kurdi, a judge in the Sunni religious court, said that the law "could lead to the imprisonment of the man where in reality he is exercising the least of his marital rights."
 Feminists have worked systematically since the 1960s to criminalize marital rape internationally.
 In 2006, a study by the UN found that marital rape was a prosecutable offense in at least 104 countries.
 Once widely condoned or ignored by law and society, marital rape is now repudiated by international conventions and increasingly criminalized.
 The countries which ratified the Istanbul Convention, the first legally binding instrument in Europe in the field of violence against women, are bound by its provisions to ensure that non-consensual sexual acts committed against a spouse or partner are illegal.
 The convention came into force in August 2014.